open-micro-services/allin-springcloud/README.md

 spring cloud is aim to support micro-services practice.

-# sc-api-gateway
+# eureka-consumer-gateway

 For applications API gateway.

-# sc-beans
+# beans

 For entities of projects.

-# sc-caches
+# caches

 For cache applications ,such as memcached,redis,MongoDB.

-# sc-common-utils
+# common-utils

 For utils in common.

-# sc-demo-projects
+# demo-projects

 For demo projects to fast to test your environment.

-# sc-eureaka
+# eureka-server

-For  micro-services discovery!
+For  micro-services register discovery!

-# sc-hystrix
+# eureka-consumer--hystrix

 For  micro-services to cut network request risky of your applications.

-# sc-mqs
+# amqps

 For project which needs MQ services.

-# sc-permission

-For your applications security.

 # Spring data Examples